 A massed singing of Leonard Cohen’s Hallelujah

-The original Wall of Song project was a participatory, evolving video installation and live singing event that invited people—no matter their ability to carry a tune—to record themselves singing Leonard Cohen’s Hallelujah.
+Originally co-founded by artists Mel Day and Michael Namkung, Wall of Song Project began as a participatory, evolving video installation and live singing event that invited people—no matter their ability to carry a tune—to record themselves singing Leonard Cohen’s Hallelujah.
 Hundreds of participants’ faces were layered together into a growing democratic chorus and video installation—such that no one voice or face stood out.
 In this time of great unknowing and uncertainty, this was a different kind of wall that brought us together.

 Launched on Inauguration Day (2017) in Washington, D.C. and at San Jose Institute of Contemporary Art, Wall of Song has been shared widely, recently with over 500 live and virtually present voices at Grace Cathedral in San Francisco, with support from multiple organizations, donors and participants.
 Thank you for supporting Wall of Song!